roadsidemultimedia/Docs/customize/adding-less-css-support.md

 # Adding LESS Support #

 In order to take advantage of LESS CSS in the Base Theme or PageLines Customize Plugin, a `style.less` file is required.
-By default, neither the Base Theme or PageLines Customize Plugin, includes the `style.less` file, we prefer to have users create the file, as not all PageLines users will wish to use LESS CSS in their designs.
+By default, neither the Base Theme or PageLines Customize Plugin, includes the style.less file.
+We prefer to have users create the file, as not all PageLines users will wish to use LESS CSS in their designs.

 ## Creating  style.less ##